-The typical internships take place while the student attends school and are usually non-paying positions.
-Although there is no job guarantee, students who participate in internship programs may be offered employment opportunities from these same employers upon graduation.
+The typical internship takes place while the student attends school, and is usually a non-paying position.
+Although there is no job guarantee, many students who participate in internship programs are offered employment opportunities from these same employers upon graduation.